If you would like a printed version of this commentary, check out The Grace Bible series.

 (a) A sin not leading to death; see next verse.

 (b) Ask God.
 Pray for those who are sinning.
+Pray that God will lead them to life.

 (c) Give life.
 The wages of sin is death, but God gives life to those call on his name.